Blue Mojito

 Recipe tips and tricks

-Step 1: Fill a highball or other tall glass halfway with crushed or cubed ice.
+Step 1: To start making your blue mojito, fill a highball or other tall glass halfway with crushed or cubed ice.
 Smaller bits of ice have more surface area, melt quicker, and create a chilly, refreshing drink.
 Save large ice cubes for cocktails meant for slow sipping, like this Aperol Negroni.

 Step 2: Add the fresh mint leaves to your cocktail shaker.
 Use a muddler or the back of a spoon to press down three or four times gently muddle the mint until you can smell the mint.

-Don’t over-muddle your mint or it will taste bitter!
+Don’t over-muddle your mint or you’ll have a bitter blue mojito!
 If you suspect you might be a closet over-muddler, read this post from Serious Eats about how to muddle.

-Step 3: Add the rum, blue curaçao, lime juice, and syrup to your shaker with an ice cube or two, then double strain into your highball glass.
-Muddling and straining will keep you from getting mint bits in your teeth.
+Step 3: Add the rum, blue curaçao, lime juice, and syrup to your shaker with an ice cube or two, then double strain the cocktail into your highball glass.
+Double straining will keep you from getting mint bits in your teeth.
 Yuck.

 Step 4: Fill the glass the remainder of the way with ice, then pour your soda water over top.

-Step 5: To garnish, slap a mint sprig on the table or your hand to release the oils, then add it and a lime wheel to your glass.
+Step 5: To garnish, slap a mint sprig on the table or your hand to release the oils, then add it and a lime wheel to garnish your blue curaçao mojito.
 Cheers!

 Recipe FAQs